 Once you are familiar with counting your breath, the next step is to focus on refining your posture as you inhale (still counting) and relaxing as deeply as you can as you exhale (yes, still counting).
 The counting is important and will help you go much deeper into the practices I will share over the next few weeks.

-That’s It!
-A basic but thorough practice.
+This is a basic, but thorough practice.
 Inhale into your posture, calmly yet alert.
 Exhale while relaxing every muscle in your body.
-From the outside no one should see a significant difference in your posture.
+From the outside, no one should see a significant difference in your posture.
 You will get the most benefit and confidence with this practice by meditating for 3-5 minutes three times per day.
 I will go deeper into this practice in the next few articles.